 She explains it like this: Say you currently have a $150 a month electric bill now.
 When you install solar or add a battery backup, the energy your panels generate (with some help from net metering) help cover the cost of the electricity itself.
 “Even if you pay $180 for your loan payment, that extra amount got you so that in 12 years you can potentially totally offset your electric bill for the life of the investment which is 25 years since that’s the length of the panel warranty that Green Mountain Solar offers.”
 (And she also notes that many panels last even beyond this).

 “We have a really low default rate on this loan portfolio, mainly because people who invest in clean energy are really committed to the value that they see from it,” Laurie comments.
 “So, it’s a lot easier to make those payments—even in difficult times—because they’re getting the offset on their electric bill.
 They directly see the benefit.”

-How Does a Solar Loan Work?
+How Does a Solar or Battery Loan Work?

 During these 15 months, you’ll do your taxes and apply the federal tax credit against your tax liability.
 (This isn’t the same as a tax refund, so check with a tax advisor to know how much you can expect to get back with this credit applied.)
 “When they receive their investment tax credit funds, they can go and apply that portion to their principal and we’ll reamortize the loan for free.”

 When VSECU, a division of New England Federal Credit Union reamortizes a loan, they recalculate the monthly payment based on the new, lower balance after a large payment has been made.
 “So, the payment stays approximately the same as it was in that initial payment period.”